That spare change you donate at checkout is adding up to millions for charities

 How you perceive "pain" may influence how much you donate

 Why have round up for charity campaigns proven so successful?
-Katie Kelting, an associate professor of marketing at St. Louis University, suggests that there's some powerful psychology at work.
+Katie Kelting, an associate professor of marketing at Saint Louis University, suggests that there's some powerful psychology at work.

 In 2018, Kelting and her colleagues enlisted the St. Louis Zoo in a field study.
 Instead of asking food court patrons for the usual $1 donation for a wild animal conservation effort, the zoo temporarily tried the round-up approach.
 Fundraising jumped 21% during the experiment, which ran for a few weeks.
 Kelting calculated that over a one-year period, the zoo would have brought in about $8,000 more by simply changing the way customers were asked to donate.